NHS to review guidance on prostate cancer testing after Chris Hoy’s appeal

 Newer, more accurate tests are being developed.

-Asked about Sir Chris’s comments, Health Secretary Wes Streeting told the BBC: “I think he makes a powerful argument there.
+Asked about Sir Chris’s comments, Health Secretary Wes Streeting told BBC Breakfast: “I think he makes a powerful argument there.

 “That’s why I’ve asked the NHS to look at the case for lowering the screening age on prostate cancer, and (he) even makes a particularly powerful case where there’s family history.